(850) 222-8967

 Have a challenging clinical question, billing issue, or regulatory concern?
 This interactive, peer-driven session invites participants to surface real-world challenges and collaborate on solutions.

-Providers will exchange best practices, troubleshoot complex scenarios, and learn from colleagues navigating similar issues.
+Providers and industry experts will exchange best practices, troubleshoot complex scenarios, and learn from colleagues navigating similar issues.
 The goal is to ignite meaningful conversation and leave attendees with practical solutions they can apply immediately.

 10:20 AM – 11:10 AM